xiaoyunyang/xiaoyunyang.github.io/content/post/career/from-public-sector-to-software-eng.md

 - Google asked me this.
 My response for the first question was:

     > I have a co-working space membership.
-After I get off work, I go to the gym, then I go to the coworking space from 7pm until 10 or 11pm to work on my side projects.
+After I get off work, I go to the gym, then I go to the co-working space from 7pm until 10 or 11pm to work on my side projects.
 Sometimes if I'm solving an interesting problem, I keep coding until 3am.

     For the followup question, my response was: